Privacy policy

 When you create an account to provide care for yourself or someone else, we will require some information about the account holder and the cared for person.
 If the cared for person is under 18, then we shall need to ensure that you have parental responsibility for that child.
 Creating an online account facilitates the ability to search for care and send messages, schedule visits, make payments etc. To find out more about how we use your personal information in these circumstances, please see our Client Privacy policy which can be found here.

-When you use or create an account (Organisation/Business)
+When you use or create an account (Organisation/business)

 When you use or create an online account to establish care for someone else, we will require some information about the cared for person.
 If the cared for person is under 18, then we shall need to ensure that you have parental responsibility or parental consent to seek care for that child.
-Creating an online account facilitates the ability to search for care and send messages, schedule visits, make payments etc. To find out more about how we use your personal information in these circumstances, please see our Client Privacy policy which can be found here.
+Creating an online account facilitates the ability to search for care and send messages, schedule visits, make payments etc. To find out more about how we use your personal information in these circumstances, please see our client privacy policy which can be found here.

-When you become a carer on Curamcare
+When you become a Care Professional on Curam

-When you contact us by phone
+When you contact us by ‘phone

 When you contact us via email